What is the Difference Between Curtains and Drapes—and Which Should You Choose?

 - Curtains typically are ready-made, all set to go on the rod with a particular type of header in place.
 They usually range from 63 to 144 inches long, so they may need additional hemming if a different length is desired.
 For the most part, curtains tend to be a bit more translucent than drapes.

 - Drapes are usually lined with a protective fabric, so they will last longer and withstand any damage from the sun’s rays.
 Some draperies are made with a blackout lining, if the purchaser wants to achieve a room darkening effect when the drapes are closed.

 - Curtains typically come without a lining.
 As a result, they are not as full as a drape and do not have the same light filtering features.

 Drapes customarily come with a double hem at the bottom and a double header at the top.
 They are constructed with something called a “lead drapery weight” at the seams and corners.
 These weights help the drape stay in position and hang correctly, without flaring out or blowing in the wind.

 Curtains usually have a single bottom hem and single top headers.
 Most often, you would not find lead drapery weight already sewn into the curtain.

-Not surprisingly, drapes tend to be seen in luxury surroundings and more formal settings; curtains are a more casual option.
+Not surprisingly, custom drapes tend to be seen in luxury surroundings and more formal settings; curtains are a more casual option.
 Whatever you choose, it helps to know the fine points of how these two popular window treatments compare, and which will work for you.